vibbits/gentle-hands-on-python/src/05_Collections.md

 > * Snacks

-You can make a list in Python by seperating each value in a list with comma's and placing these between square `[]` brackets.
+You can make a list in Python by seperating each value in a list with commas and placing these between square `[]` brackets.
-Lists can be _nested_ inside other lists.

 ::: {.cell .code}
 ```python